 Will you need to camp on your long distance hiking adventure?
 If the answer is yes, you’ll have to carry a little more equipment.
 Always go for lightweight – this is what we are carrying right now.

-- 3-season sleeping bags – mine is similar to this sleeping bag
+- 3-season sleeping bags

 - Sleeping mats – again, we’ve had the same ones for ages.
 Nick uses a 120 cm sleep mat that is significantly lighter and easier to carry than my full body one.
 THERMAREST makes the best sleeping mats in the market

-- Vango lightweight one person cook set
+- A lightweight one person cook set

 - Two ‘sporks‘ and a Swiss Army knife